 Having the patient suffering from dementia do something on their own, or with little assistance, can be often times challenging.
 The key, therefore, is to break down the tasks into steps, repeating to them important reminders in doing what they need to do.
 Using visual cues can also be helpful, as they can follow and remember these easily than audio cues.

 Live Life at Home provides quality and reliable in-home care, with caregivers who are especially trained and skilled to handle and take care of dementia patients.
-We offer a variety of services that cover all non-medical needs of your senior loved ones, so you can be assured that your elderly gets only the best live-in care in Laguna Hills, California—done with genuine compassion.
+We offer a variety of services that cover all non-medical needs of your senior loved ones, so you can be assured that your elderly gets only the best live-in care in Irvine, California—done with genuine compassion.